poetapp/documentation/rdd/separate-file-uploads.md

 ## Frost Identity Public/Private Key

-todo:

-* how/where do we store the public and privatekey so that we can horizontally scale frost-api
-* handling production, testing, staging, development, mainnet, tesnet
+Private Key should be supplied via env variables.
+The public key will be derived from the public key.

 Questions:
+* Do we provide a default private key for development purposes?
+It might be better to force one to be provided and to throw an error/crash the app if one is not provided.
-* Since the frost-web/frost-api toggle between testnet, is their any reason to have a sepearate key pair for testnet and mainnet?
+* Is their any reason to have a separate key pair for testnet and mainnet?

 ## Frost User Default Public/Private Key

-todo:

-* how/where do we store the public and private key
+### how/where do we store the public and private key
+We will storege users key pairs in the vault.

-* generating public and private key for new users
+### Generating public and private key for new users
+We can generate the users key pair at new account creation time.

-* generating public and private key for current users
+### Generating public and private key for current users
+There are multiple events we could use to generate the keypair if they do not have them yet.

+- login
+- posting a claim
+- provide a ui button to generate / located near where we display their private key to them on request.

 Questions:
-* Since the frost-web/frost-api toggle between testnet, is their any reason to have a sepearate key pair for testnet and mainnet?
+* Is their any reason to have a separate key pair for testnet and mainnet?